amici-ursi/ImagesOfNetwork/README.md

 - radio buttons: Make sure `script` is selected
 - description: Again just for you.
 You can even leave it blank.
 - about url: ditto
 - redirect url: This one's important for setting up OAuth.
-The suggested path for these tools is `http://127.0.0.1:65010/authorize_callback`
+The tools are set up to use `http://127.0.0.1:65010/authorize_callback`

 Click create app, and note the series of digits under "personal use script". that's your client id.
 Also, you'll need to keep tabs on the value of `secret`.

-### local\_settings.py
+### Settings

-Now that we've got reddit ready for us, we need to configure our workspace.
+Now that we've got reddit ready for us, we need to configure our program.
-Go ahead and `cp images_of/local_settings.py.example images_of/local_settings.py`.
-This is where you'll keep all of your private settings at.
-Put your username and password in the appropriate fields, as well as the client-id and client-secret we got from reddit earlier.
-If you used a different redirect uri, you'll also need to add a field for that (REDIRECT\_URI).

-### Install package

-Now that reddit and the images\_of package are configured, it's time to install.
+Create an configuration file, either `ion.toml` in your working directory, or in `~/.config/ion/settings.toml`.
+This file will contain your api access information as well as any other settings overwriting the defaults.
+Here's a sample.

 ```
-$ virtualenv -v venv-imagesof -p python3
-$ source venv-imagesof/bin/activate
-$ python setup.py install
+[auth]
+username = 'your-username'
+password = 'your-password'

+client-id = 'your-client-id'
+client-secret = 'your-client-secret'
+refresh-token = 'your-refresh-token'
 ```

-NOTE: If you're developing rather than deploying, go ahead and use `python setup.py develop` instead.
-That way, as you make changes to the source, they'll get picked up as you go.
+If you don't have a refresh token yet, we'll set that up shortly, so don't worry about it. either leave it an empty string or just omit that line.

 ### OAuth